IDoCodingStuffs/python-doodles/freeform-log.md

 Also the same effect from every 10...

 Guess I will just put up with it for now.
 One day I will figure it out.

+1.5it/s consistent up to 900 with the empty call 2-5s/it right after the 30th without